Cod, Atlantic Cod

 Criterion score: 0.5 info

 Cod are taken by towed gears in mixed demersal fisheries.
 Cod are targeted by some fleets, but are also caught as part of mixed fisheries catching haddock, whiting, Nephrops, plaice, and sole.
 There is a potential for damage to the seabed by trawling.
 Trawling is also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.
 Since January 2003 the basic minimum mesh size for towed gears for cod has been 120mm.
-The minimum landing size for cod in waters in Skagerrak/Kattegat is 30cm.
-In all other EU waters it is 35cm.
+The minimum conservation reference size (MCRS) for cod in waters in Skagerrak/Kattegat is 30cm.
+In all other EU, including UK, waters it is 35cm.
 The approximate size at which 50% of females first spawn is, however, 60 to 70cm.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler